The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 Literally show your property in the best light by ensuring the windows are clean, light fittings are all functioning and the right wattage of bulbs are in place in all the rooms.

-You might even go so far as to schedule viewings for times of the day that best show your home off.
+You might even go so far as to schedule viewings for the times of the day that best show your home off.

 “Light is really, really important.
 We sell a lot of character properties including thatched cottages and they can have very small windows,” says Husson-Martin.
 “Make your house as light as you possibly can.
 If you’ve got a north-facing living room, don’t do any viewings when it’s really gloomy.”